msavoury-carecloud/deepstream.io-website/src/tutorials/core/permissioning/readme.md

 and for the `write` operation, the modified record can be examined with `data`.

-Note that `create` permissions are only invoked by `getRecord()` if the request record does not exist.
+Note that `create` permissions are only invoked by `getRecord()` if the request record does not exist, otherwise only reading right are required.
 Similarly, writes are always successful if the record does not have to be modified, e.g., modified and unmodified record are identical.
-Moreover, if a write operation is rejected by the server, then the client must handle the resulting error message; otherwise the client copy of the record will be out of sync with the server state.
-Finally, retrieving a record with `getRecord()` requires reading rights.
+Moreover, if a write operation is rejected by the server, then the client must handle the resulting error message;
+otherwise the client copy of the record will be out of sync with the server state.
+Finally, do not mix up the `path` given to `record.get()` and `record.set()` with the record _identifier_.

 ### User Presence